57

 Below Average Value

-Key strengths include a 88.8% graduation rate, high loan repayment success.
-However, the data also shows weak earnings relative to cost and high debt relative to what graduates earn.
+What it has going for it: its 88.8% graduation rate, high loan repayment success.
+What to keep an eye on: weak earnings relative to cost, high debt relative to what graduates earn.

-Median debt of $27,000 against $68,140 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $27,000 against $68,140 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links